singhaniasnigdha/Interactive-Lab-Hub/Lab 4/README.md

 * **Neater design** - First experience with cardboard prototyping, hence the edges are not as clean as they could have been.
 The conductive tape is visible, which is not pleasant to the eye.
 * **Capacitive Touch Sensor** - The sensor used for prototyping this experiment is not very robust.
 It misses several touches and also counts them multiple times on some occassions.
 The device would work more effectively if the sensors could detect every capacitive change more accurately.
 * **Bigger Screen** - The words coded/encoded using Morse had to be restricted to a few letters due the dimension constraints of the screen, which is less than 3cm in length.
 It would have been interesting to explore coding/encoding sentences.

+Some things I wanted to add:
+* Light and Sound to convey the Morse Code, instead of characters.
+However, this device is presented as a starter to those who wish to learn to read and deciper Morse Code.